 a global advocate

 Albert works with ecumenical networks, churches, social movements, trade unions and non-governmental organisations on issues of economic justice and the mechanisms of impoverishment.
 Presently, he is dedicated to advocating for international trade and financial systems that are fair and truly representative of all peoples via the United Nations Financing for Development process.
-He provides advisory and capacity-building services for advocacy at the United Nations on Financing for Development for civil society organizations from the Global South, with special focus on Africa.
+He provides advisory and capacity-building services for advocacy at the United Nations on Financing for Development for civil society organizations from the Global South, with a special focus on Africa.

 a social entrepreneur

-a management leader
+a community leader

 Providing management leadership within social movements and grassroots initiatives has been the tightrope walk of Albert's career.
 This is akin to seeking an equilibrium between private goals and social or global common good in the marketplace...